denneraladim/todo-list-javascript/README.md

 - Criar a estrutura HTML.

-- Criar o arquivo de estilização com CSS.

 - Instalar a Font Awesome no HTML

+- Criar a  estilização com CSS.

 <!-- - Criar funções JavaScript para manipulação do DOM.